el-bart/but/README.md

 passed info like file, line and function to the message. allows to create whole tree of exceptions.
  * `NotNull` - wrapper for (smart)pointers, that ensures element held inside is not null. if user would pass such a pointer, exception will be thrown during construction.
- * `Optional` - template fixing boost::optional's issues with move semantics, multi-arg c-tors and references.
+ * `Optional` - a version of `std::optional`, where moved-object is unset, instead of being set, but moved-from.
  * `Guard` - helper object (and "make" function) to generate RAII-style cleanup, for local elements, that are not worth a dedicated, reusable class, yet still must be exception-safe.